EPCCed/eidf-docs/docs/services/gpuservice/index.md

 - Memory: 1TiB
 - GPU: 12

-!!!
-Important
+!!! important "Quota is a maximum on a Shared Resource"
     A project quota is the maximum proportion of the service available for use by that project.

-    During periods of high demand, Jobs will queued awaiting resource availability on the Service.
+    During periods of high demand, Jobs will be queued awaiting resource availability on the Service.

     This means that a project has access up to 12 GPUs but due to demand may only be able to access a smaller number at any given time.

+## Project Queues

+EIDF GPU Service is introducing the Kueue system in February 2024.
+The use of this is detailed in the [Kueue](kueue.md).

 ## Additional Service Policy Information